Here are some frequently asked questions about the KSM project.

 Will the KSM Project harm the environment around the Skeena, Stikine, Nass and Unuk Rivers?

 KSM will be able to operate without harming the environment, including the major watersheds in which we will operate.
-We know this based on our robust project design and the extensive independent environmental and engineering evaluations conducted over a five-year period.
-Protection of the environment is a guiding principle behind the design of the KSM project, so based on feedback and requests from First Nations and other working groups, Seabridge has incorporated several design changes in to the project, adding more than $400 million to the project’s capital cost.
-In addition, we have support from the Nisga’a Nation and the Gitxsan, local aboriginal peoples living closest to the project.
+The Federal Minister of the Environment, in making her decision to approve, relied upon the Canadian Environmental Assessment Agency scientific report which stated, “The agency has concluded that no significant adverse impacts on water quality, water quantity, fish, or human health are expected on the Alaskan side of the Unuk River.”
+Protection of the environment is a guiding principle behind the design of the KSM project, so based on feedback and requests from Indigenous and other working groups, Seabridge incorporated several design changes in to the project, adding more than $300 million to the project’s capital cost.
+In addition, we have support from the Nisga’a Nation, Gitanyow Hereditary Chiefs Office and the Gitxsan Hereditary Chiefs for the project.
+We have also received letters from the communities of Terrace and Smithers, both supporting the KSM Project.

-How does KSM Mining engage with aboriginal groups in the area?
+How does KSM Mining engage with indigenous groups in the area?

 How will KSM Mining protect archeological sites?